-f) Going concern evaluation
+e) Going concern evaluation

-As discussed in Note 1 of the consolidated financial statements, these financial statements have been prepared under the assumptions applicable to a going concern.
-If the going concern assumption were not appropriate for these Financial Statements, then adjustments would be necessary to the carrying value of assets and liabilities, the reported expenses, and the statement of financial position classifications used and such adjustments could be material.
+As discussed in Note 1 of the consolidated financial statements, the consolidated financial statements have been prepared under the assumptions applicable to a going concern.
+If the going concern assumption were not appropriate for the consolidated financial statements, then adjustments would be necessary to the carrying value of assets and liabilities, the reported expenses, and the statement of financial position classifications used and such adjustments could be material.
 The Company reviews the going concern assessment at the end of each reporting period.
 The Company's assessment of its ability to continue as a going concern requires significant judgement about whether there are material uncertainties that may cast significant doubt about the Company's ability to continue as a going concern.
 The Company must determine whether sufficient financing will be obtained in the near term.